Anny85-code/morse-decoder/README.md

 # Morse Decoder

-> This repository morse code dictionary and function to decode morse message from inputed data in terminal
+> Implemented in this repository a morse code dictionary, and a function to decode morse message collected from the terminal

 ## Built With